Mount Cass Wind Farm: History

 Preliminary work on construction began in December 2019, with the intent to complete construction by late 2021.
 Work was interrupted in December 2020 by the possible discovery of a colony of critically endangered New Zealand long-tailed bats on a nearby property.
 In April 2021 wildlife monitoring determined that there were no bats present.
 Construction was then scheduled to begin in late 2021.

 In September 2021, MainPower announced that the project was "transitioning to an alternative delivery model".
 The company had intended to operate with a turnkey contract with General Electric.
 MainPower said this model had become uneconomic particularly due to the effects of COVID-19, and was instead moving to a multi-contract model.
 In June 2023 MainPower stated that two permanent 76.5m meteorological masts had been installed to provide ongoing wind data, further geotechnical work had been undertaken, and contractors had been engaged for the main works.

 In September 2023, MainPower announced a partnership with Marlborough Lines Limited.
 Marlborough Lines bought a 50% financial interest in the wind farm through its subsidiary Energy Marlborough, which it had created in 2021 to get into power generation.
 The two entities created and jointly owned a company called GreenPower New Zealand to run the project.
 MainPower said it expected construction to begin in 2024.

 In May 2024, Marlborough Lines refused further funding for the project.
 In July 2024 it ended its involvement in the project.
 Marlborough Lines would not say why it had left the project.
 According to its chief executive, the Mount Cass project had cost Marlborough Lines the equivalent of a year's profit.
 As of July 2024, MainPower had not commented on what its next steps will be.

 In February 2025, the Hurunui District Council extended the wind farm's resource consent by five years, until 2030.

+In December 2025 the project was bought by Yinson Renewables, and construction was expected to start in early 2026.
+The same month, Yinson signed a 15 year power purchase agreement to provide the wind farm's output to Genesis Energy Limited.